john-cd/rust_howto/bk/src/links/meetings.md

 [Rust Community Calendar](https://calendar.google.com/calendar/u/0/embed?src=apd9vmbc22egenmtu5l6c5jbfc@group.calendar.google.com&pli=1)↗.{{hi:Meetups}}

 The following are some of the largest and most active local user groups.
 They hold regular meetings, talks, and workshops.
-You can find many more local meetups on platforms like [meetup.com][meetup~website]↗, the [Rust Foundation's list](https://prev.rust-lang.org/en-US/user-groups.html)↗ and [this list (code-maven.com)](https://rust.code-maven.com/user-groups)↗.
+You can find many more local meetups on platforms like [meetup.com][meetup~website]↗, the [Rust Foundation's list][rust-lang-user-groups~website]↗ and [this list (code-maven.com)][rust.code-maven.com-user-groups~website]↗.

 | Meetup Name | Location |
 |---|---|